Article 171 of Constitution of India – Composition of the Legislative Councils

 Literature, science, art, cooperative movement and social.

-Explanation of Article 171 of Indian Constitution:
+Explanation of Article 171 of Constitution of India:

 The legislative Council’s strength depends on the Legislative Assembly’s strength.
 It cannot be more than 1/3rd of the Legislative Assembly, and the minimum strength is 40.